Course - Project management - SMF2297

 Course content

-Students will get a general introduction to project management and projects as a phenomenon through the course.
-The course will introduce working methods, managing, and organization of projects.
-Topics such as uncertainty, resource allocation, stakeholders' influence on projects, innovation, sustainability and learning in projects are among the central topics highlighted.
-The projects' value-creating elements, from initiation to profit realization, are some of the most prominent aspects of projects and are generally dealt with in the course.
-The project manager's central role in the potential success of projects is also central.
+Throughout the course, students will receive a general introduction to project management and projects as a phenomenon.
+The course will provide an introduction to projects as a form of governance, organization, management, and work.
+Topics such as uncertainty, resource allocation, stakeholders’ influence on projects and their management, innovation, sustainability, and learning in projects are among the central themes highlighted.
+The value-creating elements of projects from initiation to benefit realization are some of the most central aspects of projects and are thoroughly covered in the course.
+The central role of the project manager for the potential success of projects is also emphasized.

 Learning outcome

-- Have basic knowledge and insight into what characterizes value-creating projects and appropriate application of projects
+- Have basic knowledge and insight into what characterizes value-creating projects and the appropriate application of projects.

-- Have knowledge of the essential elements of project management and project economics
+- Have knowledge of the fundamental elements of project management, project control, and project economics.

-- Have insight into the project manager's central role in projects
+- Have insight into the central role of the project manager in projects.

-Skills - after completing the course, students should
+Skills - Upon completion of the course, students should:

-- Be able to apply basic project management techniques and tools
+- Be able to evaluate and apply basic project management techniques and tools.

 Learning methods and activities